gilbertchen/duplicacy/DESIGN.md

 ## Two-Step Fossil Collection

+Interestingly, the two-step fossil collection algorithm hinges on a basic file operation supported almost universally, *file renaming*.
 When the deletion procedure identifies a chunk not referenced by any known snapshots, instead of deleting the chunk file immediately, it changes the name of the chunk file (and possibly moves it to a different directory).
 A chunk that has been renamed is called a *fossil*.

 The fossil still exists on the file storage.
-We enforce the following two rules regarding the access of fossils:
+Two rules are enforced regarding the access of fossils:

 * A restore, list, or check procedure that reads existing backups can read the fossil if the original chunk cannot be found.
-* A backup procedure can never access any fossils.
-That is, it must upload a chunk if it cannot find the chunk, even if a corresponding fossil exists.
+* A backup procedure does not check the existence of a fossil.
+That is, it must upload a chunk if it cannot find the chunk, even if an equivalent fossil exists.

 In the first step of the deletion procedure, called the *fossil collection* step, the names of all identified fossils will be saved in a fossil collection file.
-The deletion procedure then exits without performing other tasks.
-This step has not effectively changed any chunk references due to these 2 rules.
+The deletion procedure then exits without performing further actions.
+This step has not effectively changed any chunk references due to the first fossil access rule.

 The second step, called the *fossil deletion* step, will permanently delete fossils, but only when two conditions are met:

 * For each snapshot id, there is a new snapshot that was not seen by the fossil collection step
 * The new snapshot must finish after the fossil collection step

-The first condition guarantees that if a backup procedure references a chunk before the deletion procedure turns it into a fossil, it will be detected in the fossil deletion step which will then turn the fossil back into a normal chunk.
+The first condition guarantees that if a backup procedure references a chunk before the deletion procedure turns it into a fossil, the reference will be detected in the fossil deletion step which will then turn the fossil back into a normal chunk.

 The second condition guarantees that any backup procedure unknown to the fossil deletion step can start only after the fossil collection step finishes.
-Therefore, if it references a chunk that was identified as fossil in the fossil collection step, it should observe the fossil, not the chunk, so it will upload a new chunk.
+Therefore, if it references a chunk that was identified as fossil in the fossil collection step, it should observe the fossil, not the chunk, so it will upload a new chunk, according to the second fossil access rule.

 ## Snapshot Format